-SCENE I.-The Community.
+SCENE II.-The Community.
 In the dining hall.

-PROFESSOR, SENIOR RESEARCHER, and COLLEAGUE seated at a table.
+COLLEAGUE, seated at a table.
 Enter CREATURE, carrying a tray.

-- 104 Col. Hey fellow, please come join us, have a seat!
-CREATURE, jolted from their thoughts, obeys with reluctance. - 105 Sen. R. They told me you submitted, so, good cheer! - 106 Col. Next time, though, try to not scare SECRETARY. - 107 Prof. Now fate lies with the review gods, almighty - 108 And they select not just for quality. - 109 Regardless of their upcoming decision, - 110 You'll get this published, well, eventually.
+Col. Hey fellow, please come join me, have a seat!
+CREATURE, jolted from their thoughts, obeys with reluctance.

+Col. They told me you submitted, so, good cheer!
+Awkward silence.

 Cre.
-That's comforting. - 111 Col. Well, it is how things go. - 112 Prof. My admin work is calling.

-Sen. R. And mine, too!

-Exeunt PROFESSOR and SENIOR RESEARCHER. - Awkward silence.
-Cre.
 May I ask you something?
 Here in the Community, how do you get your data?
-You hardly go outside... - Col. What do you mean?
-We grab it from the shelves. - 116 There's shelves for almost every data type. - 117 For graphs, e.g., there's OGB [8], and SNAP [11], - KONECT [10], and TUD [12], and Netzschleuder [14], - 119 And finally, Network Repository [15]. - 120 Cre.
+You hardly go outside...

+Col. What do you mean?
+We grab it from the shelves.

+There's shelves for almost every data type.

+For graphs, e.g., there's OGB [9], and SNAP [12], KONECT [11], and TUD [13], and Netzschleuder [15],

+And finally, Network Repository [16].

+Cre.
 Hold on, you are confusing me.
-How do the graph shelves get their data, then? - 122 Col. You really ask the weirdest things.
-I guess - 123 They send some hunter-gatherers to catch - 124 Or pick the graphs they find out in the wild. - 125 Cre.
+How do the graph shelves get their data, then?

+Col. You really ask the weirdest things.
+I guess They send some hunter-gatherers to catch

+Or pick the graphs they find out in the wild.

+Cre.
 You make it sound like graphs exist, for real.
-But are they not defined by their observers? - 127 Col. Who are you?
-Not the Spanish Inquisition? - 128 All graphs have nodes and edges, that's what matters. - 129 Sometimes they come with weights or attributes. - 130 Semantics-God, who cares?-graphs are abstractions, - 131 And abstract data is our working truth.
+But are they not defined by their observers?

+Col. Who are you?
+Not the Spanish Inquisition?
+All graphs have nodes and edges, that's what matters.
+Sometimes they come with weights or attributes.
+Semantics-God, who cares?-graphs are abstractions, And abstract data is our working truth.
 Exeunt.

-SCENE II.-CREATURE's office.
+SCENE III.-CREATURE's office.